topher-lo/datathon-starter-abandoned/README.md

 This branch is used for production.
 Any code that is pushed to this branch will be automatically deployed to Heroku.
 Note: I am looking to include multiple deployment strategies (e.g. AWS Elastic Beanstalk, Azure Container Registry) in future versions of the boilerplate.

 ## Roadmap
-I will implement the following features depending on this repo's popularity (i.e. number of stars):
-- [25 stars] Implement additional baseline models (generalised linear models, random forest)
-- [50 stars] Separate out the backend (data tasks and workflow) into [FastAPI](https://github.com/tiangolo/fastapi) for other applications to call
+- Separate out the backend (data tasks and workflow) into [FastAPI](https://github.com/tiangolo/fastapi) for other applications to call
-- [80 stars] Implement automated deployment to AWS Elastic Beanstalk and Azure Container Registry via Github Actions
+- Implement automated deployment to AWS Elastic Beanstalk, Digital Ocean, and Azure Container Registry via Github Actions

 ## Contributing
 Found a bug?
 Wrote a patch?
 Want to add a new feature, suggest changes to the API, or improve the docs?
 Please checkout the brief [contribution guide](https://github.com/topher-lo/streamlit-e2e-boilerplate/blob/main/CONTRIBUTING.md).
 Any and all contributions are welcome. ❤️📊🙌